obenadak/soroban-timelock/README.md

 **This project was developed as part of the Stellar Bootcamp by [Rise In](https://www.risein.com/).**

+*The code in this project has been interpreted with the help of AI.*

 ## Features

 *   **Token Deposit:** Users can deposit a specific token (SRC-20 compatible) into the contract.